jdeschamps/EMU-guide/quickintro.md

 10. The warning message from 8 can be disabled in the **Global settings** tab of the configuration.

 We have now successfully used the EMU configuration wizard to set-up an EMU plugin and used it to change Micro-Manager device properties.
 In the real world, changing the device properties will change the state of your hardware!
+Thanks to the configuration menu, a single UI is transferable to instruments with different devices and can be set-up in the matter of minutes.

-What else can we do?
+What else can we do in the interface?

 - Create multiple configurations by changing the configuration name in the configuration wizard.
 - Switch between configurations.
 - Switch between plugins.
 - Delete configuration from the configuration manager.

+All plugin settings, properties and parameters come from the plugin itself and will vary from plugin to plugin.
+EMU provides a framework to configure the plugins and takes care of the interaction with the devices, the decision of which aspects of the UI are configurable lies with the plugin developers.

-Refer to the [user guide](userguide.md) for more details on how to use EMU plugin and to the [programming guide](programmingguide.md) in order to implement your own plugins (a [tutorial](tutorial) is also available).
+Refer to the [user guide](userguide.md) for more details on how to use EMU plugin and to the [programming guide](programmingguide.md) in order to implement your own plugins.
+A [tutorial](tutorial) demonstrating how to build a user interface for EMU using graphical tools is also available.

 [Back to the main menu](index.md)